 The reality is a lot of your visitors are, well, just that.
 They are surfing for a product or service trying to figure out if your small business website is the one they want to engage with.
 What do you do about those tire kickers who are just snooping around?
 Do you let them just peruse your website and then bounce?
 Not if you want them to be a future customer!

 Once you’ve engaged visitors by offering them a free ebook, you’ll need to nurture them with a few emails.
 Tell your story.
-Share stories or testimonials of other’s who’ve benefited from organic baby food.
-Continue to educate visitors on why organic baby food is the best choice for them.
+Share stories or testimonials of other’s who’ve benefited from your product or service food.
+Continue to educate visitors on why your product or service is the best choice for them.
 All the while you’ll build trust with your potential customers.
 Once customers believe in you and your small business website, the sales will become effortless.

 Want more valuable insights into why your small business website isn’t making any money?
-Check out my FREE ebook: Top 3 Reasons Your Website Isn’t Generating Sales or request a quote to see how I can help your business make more money.
+Request a quote today to see how I can help your business make more money.